8ta4/see/DONTREADME.md

 No. A human sees rendered text, not a mess of HTML tags.
 The tool mimics this by returning only the `document.body.innerText`.
 This saves tokens for a large language model.

+> Does an anti-bot challenge page cause `see` to fail?

+No.

+A challenge page won't cause `see` to fail.
+It's your script's job to check the output and decide what to do.

 > Does this tool let you select parts of a page with CSS selectors?

 No. The tool has one job: return the `document.body.innerText`.
 The whole point is to get the full context for an LLM.